xdissent/dforms/README.rst

   make overriding widgets just a tad annoying if you have to do it many times, so a ``TextField`` class is a ``CharField`` with a ``Textarea`` widget added for convenience.

+* Django allows you to pass a callable as initial data for a field.
+If found, the initial value will be the value returned by the callable.
+In PHP, you can't store an actual function in a variable.
+Instead, you may pass initial data that is either a string or an array in the form accepted by ``call_user_func()``.
+Be careful when setting initial values so that you don't accidentally collide with an existing PHP function.

 Importing Into Your Project